The characteristics of the meandering effect in a stratified wake: Results

+Next, we will visualize the extra structures in addition to the mean stationary profile that leads to the difference between the horizontal direction and the vertical direction.
 In figure \ref{fig:results-cond2d-diff}, we show the normalized difference $\Delta U_s/U_{s0}$ between the conditional stationary velocity $U_s(y,z,y_c,z_c,t)$ and its mean $\overbar{U}_s(y,z,t)$.
+With the mean $\overbar{U}_s(y,z,t)$ extracted, the difference field $\Delta U_s/U_{s0}$ shows the embedded large-scale structures during meandering.
+We use the local p.d.f. width $W_p/D=0.33$ and height $H_p/D=0.10$ to normalize the meandering distance.
+The blue areas indicate a higher conditional stationary velocity, while the red areas indicate a lower conditional stationary velocity.

-With the mean $\overbar{U}_s(y,z,t)$ extracted, the difference field $\Delta U_s/U_{s0}$ shows the embedded large-scale structures.
-When there is a large horizontal offset $|y_c|/W_p=1.5$ as in figure \ref{fig:results-cond2d-diff} (d,f), near the horizontal centreline $z=0$, we see a high-velocity zone in $y>0$ when $y_c>0$ and $y<0$ when $y_c<0$, and a low-velocity zone in $y<0$ when $y_c>0$ and $y>0$ when $y_c<0$.
-Furthermore, away from the horizontal centreline $z\neq 0$, the pair of high-velocity and low-velocity zones switch sides, and thus the multiple pairs constitute vertically layered vortical structures in $\Delta U_s/U_{s0}$.
-However, when there is a large vertical offset $|z_c|/H_p=1.5$ as in figure \ref{fig:results-cond2d-diff} (b,h), the pair of high-velocity and low-velocity zones are not as strong.
-When the centre location offset is a combination of $|y_c|/W_p=1.0$ and $|z_c|/H_p=1.0$ as in figure \ref{fig:results-cond2d-diff} (a,c,g,i), $\Delta U_s/U_{s0}$ is mainly layered vortical structures as the pure horizontal offset, with a small tilting of the pairs of high-velocity and low-velocity zones.
-According to equation \eqref{eqn:model-superposition}, the pairs of high-velocity and low-velocity zones give rise to a bit fatter profile at the centrelines and a thicker tail in the vertical direction.
+When the meandering is a large horizontal offset, i.e., $|y_c|/W_p=1.5$ as in figure \ref{fig:results-cond2d-diff} (d,f), near the horizontal centerline $z=0$, we see a high-velocity zone in the right half when $y_c>0$ and the left half when $y_c<0$, and a low-velocity zone in the left half when $y_c>0$ and the right half when $y_c<0$.
+Furthermore, away from the horizontal centerline $z\neq 0$, the pair of high-velocity and low-velocity zones switch sides.
+Multiple pairs of high-velocity and low-velocity zones constitute vertically layered vortical structures in $\Delta U_s/U_{s0}$, and the strongest pair is near the center.
+However, when the meandering is a large vertical offset $|z_c|/H_p=1.5$ as in figure \ref{fig:results-cond2d-diff} (b,h), the pairs of high-velocity and low-velocity zones are piled in the vertical direction, and they are not as strong.
+When the center location offset is a combination of $|y_c|/W_p=1.0$ and $|z_c|/H_p=1.0$ as in figure \ref{fig:results-cond2d-diff} (a,c,g,i), $\Delta U_s/U_{s0}$ is mainly vertically layered vortical structures as the pure horizontal offset, with a small tilting of the pairs of high-velocity and low-velocity zones.
+According to equation \eqref{eqn:model-superposition}, the pairs of high-velocity and low-velocity zones give rise to a bit wider profile near the centerlines in both horizontal and vertical directions and a thicker tail in the vertical direction, as shown in figure \ref{fig:results-gauss-origin-marg}.
 Overall, the distortion in the conditional stationary velocity leads to the deviation of the mean stationary velocity $\overbar{U}_s(y,z,t)$ from the Gaussian profile.
+It is also related to the scaling of the centerline deficit velocity through the disruption of the universal $g(\xi_s,\eta_s)$ in equation \eqref{eqn:model-ss-Usdef}.